-In a leveraged buyout (LBO) a small group of investors, usually including current management, acquires a firm in a transaction financed largely by debt.
-The debt is serviced with funds generated by the acquired company's operations and, often, by the sale of some of its assets.
-Generally, the acquiring group plans to run the acquired company for a number of years, boost its sales and profits, and then take it public again as a stronger company.
-In other instances, the LBO firm plans to sell off divisions to other firms that can gain synergies.
-In either case, the acquiring group expects to make a substantial profit from the LBO, but the inherent risks are great due to the heavy use of financial leverage.
-To illustrate the profit potential, Kohlberg Kravis Roberts & Company (KKR), a leading LBO specialist firm, averaged a spectacular 50% annual return on its LBO investments during the 1980s.
-However, high stock prices for target firms have dampened the returns on recent LBO investments, so current activity is slower than in its heyday of the 1980s.
+In a leveraged buyout (LBO), a small group of investors, often led by a private equity fund, acquires a firm in a transaction financed largely by debt.
+The debt is serviced with funds generated by the acquired company's operations and often by the sale of some of its assets.
+Generally, the acquiring group keeps the current management team and provides them with incentive compensation plans.
+The objective is to run the acquired company for a number of years, boost its value, and then take it public again as a stronger company.
+In other instances, the acquiring firm plans to sell off divisions to other firms that can gain synergies.
+In either case, the acquiring group expects to make a substantial profit from the LBO, but the inherent risks are great owing to the heavy use of financial leverage.30